scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 source, and the plot may be edited in place to get the appearance just right.
 Matplotlib's LaTeX option may be used to keep fonts consistent between the plot and the document.
 The code below illustrates this approach.
-Notice that the plot is created in its own session, since plotting is sometimes a little slow with matplotlib's LaTeX option.
+Notice that the plot is created in its own session, to increase performance.

 .. code-block:: latex